Ashipa41/Credit-Card-Fruad-Project/README.md

 # Credit-Card-Fruad-Project
 This project untillizes machine learning models for detecting credit card fraud in financial organizations.
-The dataset was gotten from Kaggle, containing 8 attributes and 1,000,000 rows; implementation in Python
+The dataset was gotten from Kaggle, containing 8 attributes and 1,000,000 rows; implementation in Python.

 ## Abstract